The Desire Myth

-If you could take a pill to want more of something you don't want, would you take it?
+- If you could take a pill to make food you don't like, enjoyable, would you take it?

-If you could take a pill to make yourself watch sports when you were actually just into painting, would you do it?
+- If you could take a pill to make yourself watch movies you didn't like, would you do it?

-If you could take a pill to make grocery shopping more exciting would you take it every time you needed supplies?
+- If you could take a pill to make grocery shopping more exciting, would you take it?

 Except when it comes to sex.

-We live in a society that tells us that if we don’t want sex, there is something wrong with us; that we are broken or damaged in some way.
-We become afraid that it may spell disaster for our relationships or will change the way potential lovers may feel about us.
+Society says that if you don’t want sex, there is something wrong; then you feel broken or damaged in some way.
+You become afraid that it may spell disaster for your relationships or it will change the way your partner/s feel about you.

 For example, men are expected to want sex and be up for it all the time.
-But the truth is, some are and some are not.
-The idea that you are just wandering through the supermarket and all of a sudden… BAM! there you are amped up to have sex is not so much a myth, as it is a form of sexual desire that happens to some people some of the time.
-It is not a standard and it is no more normal nor abnormal than any other kind of desire for sex.
-A lot of men would like to think that they are like that, but are disillusioned or ashamed when they find that the idea of spontaneous sex is more appealing that the actual reality of it.
-Often the pressure to perform gets the better of them and they find it hard to … ‘rise to the occasion’.
+Like they are just these crazed sex machines ready to get down any time the wind picks up.
+And while some men may be like this some of the time.
+Most are not.
+The idea that you are just wandering through the supermarket and all of a sudden… BAM! there you are, ready to have sex is not so much a myth, as it is a desire style that happens to some people, some of the time.
+It's not a standard and it is no more normal nor abnormal than any other kind of desire.
+A lot of men feel embarrassed if that's not how they feel all the time, which makes it harder to get moving on understanding pleasure.
+And a lot of people in relationships with men wonder why their partner isn't liek this when they believe that's how men are supposed to be.

-This kind of desire is often referred to as ‘spontaneous desire’ will be experienced by all of us from time to time throughout our lives, but is not consistent nor dependable.
-While some younger folks may experience this kind of desire frequently, not all do and that is not cause for concern.
-When people come to see me because they do not experience desire in this way, I take the time to explain to them that desire is not linear and as a result there are actually many kinds of desire.
+This kind of desire is often referred to as ‘spontaneous desire’ , is experienced by some of us, in context, throughout our lives.
+Spontaneous desire is neither consistent nor dependable.
+When people come to see me because they do not experience desire in this way, I take the time to explain to them that desire is not linear, not guaranteed, not a marker of love or loyalty, and that there are actually several kinds of desire.

-Another very common form of desire is more contextual.
-Referred to as ‘responsive desire’ it’s based on having certain conditions met in order to ‘get in the mood’.
-This means that sometimes arousal can be present before desire!
-In other words, we are responding positively to a particular context or set of conditions which contribute to getting us in the mood.
-We need the right kind of stimulation before desire is present.
-These conditions could be anything from being freshly showered and knowing there are clean sheets on the bed through to making sure the kids are asleep in bed or engaging the right kind of sensual touch to activate the pleasure receptors in our brains.
-Traditionally this form of desire has been associated with women but the truth is, this ‘responsive’ desire affects people of all genders; again at different times in their lives based on a variety of factors including hormonal changes, emotional turbulence, stress but more importantly, pleasure.
+In contrast, responsive desire is based on having certain conditions met in order to ‘get in the mood’.
+In other words, you're responding to a series of cues to create the context for you to get turned on and in the mood.
+There's a bit of complicated brain science that explains this, but in short, we have to help ourselves 'get there' by creating contexts that inspire our lust.
+This happens more easily when we start dating someone new.
+Traditionally, this form of desire has been associated with women but the truth is, ‘responsive’ desire affects people of all genders at different times in their lives based on a variety of factors including hormonal changes, emotional turbulence, stress but more importantly, pleasure.
 Knowing what brings you pleasure or fulfillment makes it easier to access.

 If you struggle with desire I encourage you to explore two things.